Paddle craft are vessels such as canoes, kayaks, row boats, surf skis and stand up paddle boards.

 Low-powered kayak and canoe exemption

 Paddlers of certain low-powered kayaks and canoes are permanently exempt from licensing and registration rules in Victoria from 1 July 2020.
-Read more: Exemption for low-powered kayaks and canoes now permanent
+Read more: Exemption for low-powered kayaks and canoes now permanent.
+Please note that this exemption is for kayaks and canoes only.
+Other low-powered paddle craft do not comply with the exemption requirements.

 - Wear suitable clothing for the conditions